JaredMcB/JaredMcB.github.io/_pages/about.md

 ![FamilyAtWapatki](\files\Pics\FamilyAtWapatki.jpg)

 Currently, I am a Ph.D. candidate at the University of Arizona in the Applied Math Graduate Interdisciplinary Program (GIDP).
 I received a master's degree in math from Brigham Young University (BYU) in 2016.
-I have a wife and three children.
+I have a wife and fove children.

 ## Research